hamza-messaoudi/disaster-response-pipeline/README.md

 ```
 ### 3. Flask Web App

-We are providing much of the flask web app for you, but feel free to add extra features depending on your knowledge of flask, html, css and javascript.
-For this part, you'll need to:

-Modify file paths for database and model as needed
-Add data visualizations using Plotly in the web app.
-One example is provided for you
+Add data visualizations using Plotly in the web app

 ```
 - app
 | - template